NVIDIA/workbench-example-agentic-rag/README.md

 - Click "Open Chat" and add documents and websites for your context
 - Start chatting using the API endpoints

+### Or, spend a little more time and use self-hosted GPUs
+- Setup your remote GPU instance
+- Pull and run an NVIDIA NIM onto the remote
+- Switch the application to point at the NIM
+- Start chatting

 *Navigating the README:* [Application Overview](#the-agentic-rag-application) | [Get Started](#get-started) | [Deep Dive](#deep-dive-on-self-hosted-endpoints) | [License](#license)